tunaphish/reaper/wiki/artstyle/Overworld Artstyle - Knowledge Metroidvania.md

 	- Expressions.
 Art.
 I want very basic art for environment.
 I want dynamic lighting
 	- For the display art.
 I want anime art?
 With ghibli esque density.
 But omocat basic
 - Mission Structure
 	- Characters talking and planning.
 Discussing the world.
-Intra party discussions.
+Intra allies discussions.
 Inns.
 Fireplaces.
 Coffee shop….
 Fuck.
 What was happening in the world.
 Why it’s weird.
 	- - towns are the dungeon. that feeling of arriving in a town and seeing the mini cutscene of the stuff going on with a lil image to go with it
 	- after you arrive at a town you characters search for a place with coffee
 	- experiences ideas